henryoier/leetcode/Leetcode Log.md

 391_PerfectRectangle 3Y
 The perfectRectangle Should obey two rules.
 1. Area sum is equal to max rectangle.
 2. except the four outer points. other points must appear twice.

+310_MinimumHeightTrees 3Y
+The problem could be solved in two ways.
+1. find the longest path 2. delete all leaf nodes until there are only one or two.